6.250

 %

-While Mexico has made great strides in opening up the offshore, onshore remains a difficult place to operate, not only for ingrained attitudes towards independents, but also general working practices.
+While Mexico has made great strides in opening up the offshore, onshore remains a difficult place to operate, not only because of ingrained attitudes towards independents but also because of general working practices.

 Americas - North